 First launched in 1995, the Corruption Perceptions Index (CPI) by TI has been widely credited with putting the issue of corruption on the international policy agenda.
 Using expert assessments and opinion surveys, the CPI measures and ranks countries and territories based on the perceived levels of public sector corruption.
 The 2018 index draws upon 13 expert assessments and surveys of business people.

 Around the world

 The CPI currently ranks 180 countries on a scale from 100 (very clean) to 0 (highly corrupt).
 Below is a world map showing the results of the 2018 CPI.
-High numbers (yellow) indicate less perception of corruption, whereas lower numbers (red) indicate higher perception of corruption.
+High numbers (yellow) indicate lower perception of corruption, whereas lower numbers (red) indicate higher perception of corruption.

 Since its inception, Singapore has been ranked consistently among one of the least corrupt countries in the world.
 In the last 5 years, Singapore has been placed among the top 10 globally, and was tied at 3rd place with Finland, Sweden and Switzerland in 2018.